 Arduino RGB LED Spinning Night Light | Part 1

-Arduino RGB LED Night LightThis month’s project uses the Arduino to control a motor and an RGB LED to create an aquarium style spinning night light.
+This month’s project uses the Arduino to control a motor and an RGB LED to create an aquarium style spinning night light.

 The initial idea was to recycle empty toilet paper tubes to serve as the lampshade, but it turns out the project looks much more attractive and colorful using white paper.
 (I haven’t given up on the idea of finding a use for the empty tubes, though.
 Suggestions are welcome.)

-A simple DC Motor is used to spin the lamp structure, and a jar lid serves as the base.
+A simple DC motor is used to spin the lamp structure, and a jar lid serves as the base.
 There is (a lot of) room for improvement in the design of the lamp, but I’m a computer scientist and wanna-be crafter at best.

 I intend to revisit these projects in the future, and make them stand alone using smaller Arduino boards and sporting a nicer finish (something worthy of showing guests).
 For now the purpose of these projects is solely educational (in a microcontroller programming way, not hand crafting).